mihaildu/ra-resource-aggregator/README.md

 You might want to map a single resource to several backend entities for listing, editing and creating.

-This package was tested only with `react-admin@2.6.2`, `ra-data-hasura@0.0.2` and `ra-data-json-server@2.6.2`.
-Any data provider that is compatible with react-admin 2.6.2 should work, but I can't guarantee.
+This package was tested with `react-admin@2.6.2` and `react-admin@3.1.1`.
+In theory any react admin version greater than 2.6.2 should work.
+It was also tested against `ra-data-hasura@0.0.2` and `ra-data-json-server@2.6.2`.
+Any data provider that is compatible with react-admin 2 / 3 should work, but there is no guarantee.
 There is an open issue about running compatibility tests here https://github.com/dryhten/ra-resource-aggregator/issues/1

 ## Table of contents